filipmacek/coding-interview-prep/intro.md

 ---
 ```

-When you ran script, it scans every file in folders and subfolders, and parses and collects this metadata.
+When you ran script, it scans for files in folders and subfolders, and parses and collects this metadata.
 It then processes this solution list for all relevant statistics, tags and other info.
 We then take content from `intro.md`, and strings we created from this solution statistics and write this in
 official `README.md` file.